frcdesign/FRCDesign.org/docs/resources/educators-guide/stage1/stage1e.md

 # Stage 1E - Subsystem Workflow

 Stage 1E teaches students how to fully detail a drivetrain assembly by adding necessary components like battery mounting, electronics, and bumpers.
 This stage bridges the gap between basic modeling and creating manufacture-ready designs.
+This allows students to learn and practice the typical workflow of detailing a subsystem.

 ## Learning Objectives